timwarnock/best-practices-and-notes/interview-questions/simple.md

 - What is duck typing?
 How does it differ from type checking?
 How is it done in Python?

 - How does Python pass function parameters?
-By value or reference?
+By value?
+By reference?

 - Explain dictionary comprehensions